How can you not fall in love with these ancient-looking stone planters? These garden planters are called hypertufa.

 I call this “Almost” Hypertufa.

-Come and explore and you will learn about hypertufa and how wonderfully it can enhance your garden and maybe fall in love with it as I have.
+Come and explore and you will learn about hypertufa and how wonderfully it can enhance your garden.
+Maybe you will fall in love with it as I have.

 Take a look around the site and find something you like.
 Make it and you will be hooked on hypertufa forever.
-It is just such an awesome planter to have in your garden…………or to have many in your garden.
+It is such an awesome garden planter to have as a focal point in the landscape or as a patio planter in your garden.